opoupeney/DreamFaceDoc/gettingstarted.rst

 Anatomy of an Application
 -------------------------

-A DreamFace Application is composed of several main elements:
+A DreamFace Application is composed of several components:

 * DataQueries: reusable elements are used to invoke web services and persist metadata
 * DataWidgets: reusable elements used to display the data